Keyboard Dictionary

 Image source: [ASK]

-Aka/also known as: Modular CANPOS
+Also known as: Modular CANPOS, Modular CANPOS II

 Stands for Modular Compact Alphanumeric Point of Sale, which specifically refers to the IBM Modular CANPOS II Keyboard and Toshiba Modular CANPOS Keyboard.